spyridon97/Learn-Machine-Learning/examples/README.md

 #   Examples

 This package includes:
-*   examples of how to use the algorithms
+*   examples of for each algorithm
 *   datasets that are used for each example